 The Arctic Ocean currently stores around 84,000 km3 of freshwater in its surface layer [Serreze et al., 2006] and this number seems to be increasing.
 Measurements from ships and moorings have shown that the deep Arctic basins, in particular the Canada Basin, accumulated up to 10,000 km3 of freshwater during the 1990s and 2000s [Proshutinsky et al., 2009; Krishﬁeld et al., 2014; Rabe et al., 2014].
 This was confirmed from satellite altimetry by Giles et al. [2012] who demonstrated that the Beaufort Gyre accumulated 800 ± 200 km3 of freshwater per year during the 2000’s .

 The freshwater storage in the Arctic is important to monitor as enhancement of Arctic freshwater outflow will mainly occur through the Fram and Nares Straits and may be able to disrupt the North Atlantic Meridional Overturning Circulation [Manabe and Stouffer, 1995].
-Such enhances freshwater outflow has been linked to the North Atlantic “Great Salinity Anomalies” of the 1970s, 1980s, and 1990s [Dickson et al., 1988; Belkin, 2004].
+Such enhanced freshwater outflow has been linked to the North Atlantic “Great Salinity Anomalies” of the 1970s, 1980s, and 1990s [Dickson et al., 1988; Belkin, 2004].
 The “Great Salinity Anomaly” of the 1970s consisted of only ∼2000 km3 excess liquid and solid freshwater export to the North Atlantic [Häkkinen, 1993].
 Hence, monitoring the balance and/or sea level budget of the Arctic Ocean freshwater fluxes is climatically important.

-Sea surface height (SSH) is an important global ocean climate indicator [IPCC, 2013] and important parameter in the mapping of freshwater storage.
+Sea surface height (SSH) is an essential climate variable and global indicator [IPCC, 2013; GCOS….] and an important parameter in the mapping of freshwater storage.
 However, it is poorly observed in the Arctic.
 A reasonable amount of tide gauge data (more than 100) is available along the Norwegian and Russian coasts since 1950.
-Unfortunately a substantial part of the Russian gauges were dis-continue with the collapse of the Soviet Union in the early 1990’s.
-A substantial problem with many of the Arctic gauges is their location in rivers-mouth and even inside rivers.
+Unfortunately a substantial part of the Russian gauges were dis-continued with the collapse of the Soviet Union in the early 1990’s.
+A substantial problem with many of the Arctic tide gauges is their location in river-mouths and even inside rivers.
 E.g., the tide gauge Antipaiuta (69°N,76°E) in the PSMAL (Holgate, 2013) is located inside the Ob River eustaria nearly 900 km from the open Arctic Ocean.
 Eight of the nine largest rivers contributing freshwater to the Arctic Ocean are located in the Russian sector with the Siberian rivers; Yenisei, Ob, and Lena each provide up to 600 km3 of water per year and the Canadian-sector Mackenzie River provides of the order of 340 km3 per year (Aagaard and Carmack, 1989).

-Most published research on Arctic sea level extends cautiously from these gauges as no other gauges of length longer than several decade exists in the Arctic.
+Most published research on Arctic sea level extends cautiously from these gauges as no other gauges of length longer than several decades exists in the Arctic.
 Consequently a very careful editing of the tide gauges is required to isolate the sea level signal which is of oceanographic origin (Proshutinsky, Volkov, Henry et al,, 2012; Svendsen et al., 2014, 2016)

 UPGRADE REF…..